nodejs/node/doc/api/cli.md

 the file extension and the `"type"` field in the nearest parent `package.json`.

 Works for executing a file as well as `--eval`, `--print`, `STDIN`.

-Enable FIPS-compliant crypto at startup.
-(Requires Node.js to be built with `./configure --openssl-fips`.)

 ### `--es-module-specifier-resolution=mode`
 <!-- YAML